shreyashcode/Buyrela/README.md

 # Buyrela

 Buyrela is an ecommerce app for grocery-delivery.
 App uses firebase authentication for OTP based login, GOOGLE MAP API for customer's address.
-The app has all the features that one can except from an e-commerce app.
+The app has all the features that one can expect from an e-commerce app.
 <i float = "left">
   <div class="img">
 <img src = "images/login.jpg" width="191"/>